Japan

 For those not brave enough to share the roads with cars, cycling infrastructure starts with the wide shared paths on the sidewalk.
 Protected bike lanes in Japan are virtually nonexistent, despite the lack of infrastructure, cycling is fairly safe and the bike culture is built on people’s patience.

-Osaka being known as the city of merchants and Japan’s kitchen, street food vendors filled with takoyaki are just waiting to greet you.
+Osaka being known as the city of merchants and “Japan’s kitchen”, street food vendors preparing takoyaki are waiting to greet you.

 With a change of pace, Osaka has a more relaxed vibe.
-Take a walk along the river running through the city, explore Osaka Castle and the surrounding park, and check out the dazzling neon billboards of Dotonbori, along with it’s many food stalls.
+Take a walk along the river running through the city, explore Osaka Castle and the surrounding park, and check out the dazzling neon billboards of Dotonbori, along with its many food stalls.

 Japan’s train network